clockworksspheres/abrWords/design/README.md

 Notes, lesson plans, resources, etc., for the teaching part of this project will be kept in the design/lesson-plans folder of this repository.

+To document about:

+## The App

+Adding content here, means the topic gets mirrored, described and content made for the [[design/README#Lesson Plans]] section

+* Features
+* Requirements
+* Timeline
+* Model
+* Configurability

+## Lesson Plans

+* Survey of CS topics (plus that CS101 book)
+* Don't add to "the app" section, without adding appropriate content to the Lesson Plans section

+## Related topics that give anything in [[design/README#The App]] section meaning - each feature or requrement for a game must be tied to one of the "4XXX" tags.

+These topics give meaning and background as to why this app is important, and how the "4XXX" tags

+* About Aphasia
+* Learning how to learn
+* Neuro-Plasticity
+* philosophy during progress healing

+## The Journey (by quarter?  by month?)